 The first step we recommend taking when you begin to notice a cloud of fog is obscuring the text in front of you is to see an eye doctor.
 While online tests and other methods can be helpful in determining what power you need, they will be even more accurate if you have some basis of what your true eye prescription is.
 An eye doctor will provide you with the precise information you need so you can make the best judgment on where to start.
 Be aware that the glasses sold at the doctors can be pricier than other options.
 You can find specialized readers online for the same quality, but lower price.

 As you age, your eyes age with you.
-We recommend doing an online exam to determine if you need to move up or change powers.
-Remember, if you decide to take the test – always refer to the lower power, meaning if you can see +2.5 and +2.25 clearly, use the +2.25 power
+We recommend using our Power Finder Guide to determine if you need to move up or change powers.
+Remember, if you decide to take the test – always refer to the lower power, meaning if you can see +2.5 and +2.25 clearly, use the +2.25 power.

 Be aware that wearing readers does not weaken or strengthen your eyes in the long run.
 Choosing to not wear readers can only cause temporary headaches or eyestrain.
 If you are experiencing these symptoms while wearing readers, it might be due to an incorrect power or fit, be sure to consult your doctor and the company you bought from to ensure you have the right fit for your eyes.

 Lastly, if you are in need of a powerful strength and are worried that your eyes will be blown up through the lens magnification, consider wearing aspheric lenses.
 Using the same technology as cameras, aspheric lenses weigh less and reduce distortion without compromising optical quality.

 Which Lens Type Works Best For Me:

 While there are numerous decisions to make with frames and styles, we recommend starting off with something simple: decide if you need fully magnified or bifocal lenses.